 Naturally, if any aspect of the timepiece is deemed counterfeit, the watch will be sent back to the seller and the buyer will be issued a refund.
 Most notably for potential buyers, the additional authentication service is completely free.

 This new anti-counterfeit initiative turns eBay, a marketplace widely known for having the lowest-priced watches, into one which can also be confidently trusted.
 With attractive prices and guaranteed authenticity, competition between eBay’s marketplace and other pre–owned watch sellers is sure to heat up.
 The way we see it, buyers only stand to gain from such competition, so we’re glad to see it happen.

-*To learn more about which wristwatches qualify for eBay’s Authenticity Guarantee, as well as many other details around the authentication process, check out our blog post on the new program.
+*To learn more about which wristwatches qualify for eBay’s Authenticity Guarantee, as well as many other details regarding the recently-debuted authentication process, check out our blog post on this new service.

 At the end of the day, the choice and power is in your, the watch buyer’s, hands.
 The points provided in this guide are meant to be taken into consideration, but they should not deter you from buying a watch in the way you are most comfortable.